 If your 20 years old or any age for that matter, start reading money books as soon as possible.
 I thanked my friend who introduced me to Rich Dad Poor Dad.
 It’s changed my life.
 I want to extend the opportunity to change your life.

-Here are my five favorite money books for future millionaires:
+My 5 favorite money books for future millionaires

 1. Rich Dad Poor Dad by Robert T. Kiyosaki